Ep3896/pyicub-training/training.md

    ```
    Dev Containers: Attach to Running Container
    ```
-3. Select the appropriate container from the list.
+3. Select the appropriate container from the list (in this case /pyicub).

 ---